writer Rod Miller

 The late noted Western author Dusty Richards edited this compilation of short fiction from several award-winning authors.
 Included is writer Rod Miller’s story, “The Turn of a Card,” in which a happy-go-lucky cowboy with a weakness for gambling wonders what to do with his newfound wealth.

 Christmas Campfire Companion

-Port Yonder Press, publisher of Things a Cowboy Sees and Other Poems, gathers Christmas stories from a group of today’s top Western writers for this anthology.
+Port Yonder Press (since shuttered), original publisher of Things a Cowboy Sees and Other Poems, gathered Christmas stories from a group of today’s top Western writers for this anthology.
 “Silent Night,” a story of a cowboy’s struggle through a mountain snowstorm only to arrive at a seemingly abandoned town, is writer Rod Miller’s contribution to this collection.